 - e.
-The structure of the remuneration is not in line with generally accepted best practice standards (see appendix 3). - f.
+The structure of the remuneration is not in line with generally accepted best practice standards (see Appendix 4). - f.
 The non-executive directors may receive remuneration other than a fixed amount paid in cash or shares. - g.
-The information provided is insufficient for shareholders to assess the variable remuneration plans' features and functioning (see appendix 4). - h.
-The structure and conditions of the variable remuneration plans do not respect generally accepted best practice standards (see appendix 4). - i.
-The remuneration committee or the board of directors have excessive discretion with regard to awards and administration of the plan, for example in re-adjusting the exercise price, extension of the exercise period, amendment to the performance criteria or in replacing one plan by another, without prior shareholder approval.
+The information provided is insufficient for shareholders to assess the variable remuneration plans' features and functioning (see Appendix 5). - h.
+The structure and conditions of the variable remuneration plans do not respect generally accepted best practice standards (see Appendix 5). - i.
+The remuneration committee or the board of directors have excessive discretion regarding awards and administration of the plan, for example in re-adjusting the exercise price, extension of the exercise period, amendment to the performance criteria or in replacing one plan by another, without prior shareholder approval.